PXgamer/chillies-db/chillies/capsicum-annuum/cayenne.md

 ## Description

-> A relatively hot chili that is commonly used in it's powdered form for flavouring many food dishes.
+> A relatively hot chilli that is commonly used in it's powdered form for flavouring many food dishes.

 ## General Information